This is a true wilderness adventure where the only trails are the ones you make and seeing other people is extremely rare.

 Areas of Interest in the Brooks Range Many groups combine backpacking with river float adventures.
 We would be happy to put together the wilderness adventure of a lifetime to fit your interests.
 The Brooks Range offers some of the most spectacular pristine wilderness left on earth.
 Wildlife viewing, spectacular scenery, fishing, and exceptional hiking opportunities abound.

-We have canoes, rafts, float gear and other camping equipment available for rent.
-For information on backpacking in the most spectacular settings in Alaska.
-Below are some examples of the possible hiking options available.
+Below are some of our favorite trips to recommend.
 Prices may vary depending on group size and total weight.

 Arrigetch Peaks & Alatna River